 3. Demandbase

 Demandbase is a go-to-market platform built around Account Intelligence.
-The platform connects sales and marketing data, intent signals, and engagement activity into a single view, helping teams identify opportunities earlier and close deals faster.
+The platform connects sales and marketing data, intent signals, and engagement activity into a single view.
+Teams use this unified perspective to identify opportunities earlier and close deals faster.

 Account Intelligence unifying first- and third-party data